barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

 * How to choose the seed since each fixed seed is just as good as the next one.

-* Increased storage of fixed/moving images and warp fields (forward/inverse displacement fields to/from (middle) virtual domain--total of 4 displacement fields in storage during optimization).

-* Computation time is increased by restricting threads or memory requirements.
+* Computation time is increased by restricting threads.

 * Dense sampling or a fixed seed may trade variance for bias.